Skip to content ↓

 Speaking

 Find any opportunity to talk to your child!
 Ask them questions and give them time to talk.
-Encourage them to answer in full sentences, where appropriate.
+Encourage them to answer in full sentence, where appropriate.
 Narrate what you are doing (cooking, going for a walk etc) to provide your children with lots of exposure to high quality talk!
 This makes a huge difference to their own speaking skills as well as their understanding of sentence structure and syntax, which will aid their writing.